Deploy on Kubernetes, with Kafka support

 Build realtime apps

-Also, employ Kafka's APIs or tools to generate real-time messages destined for Kafka, which are subsequently delivered to Kafkorama's clients.
-Similarly, consume real-time messages from Kafka that originate from Kafkorama's clients.
+You can also use Kafka's APIs or tools to publish real-time messages to Kafka — these messages will be delivered to connected Kafkorama clients.
+Similarly, you can consume messages from Kafka that originate from clients connected to Kafkorama.

 © 2025 MigratoryData.
 All rights reserved.